comp423-23f/csxl-final-team-d6/docs/friendship-system-design-doc-spec.md

 Friend Request Model :

 The model represents a friend request within the program.
-It was designed to have only the necessary details of a friend request; which includes the IDs of the sender and the reciever as well as the acceptance status and the timestamp of creation.
+It was designed to have only the necessary details of a friend request; which includes the IDs of the sender and the reciever as well as the acceptance status, if the request is pending, and the timestamp of creation.

 representation: